-After leashing out, the kite can easily be reset on the water and relaunched again.
+After triggering it, it is possible to reassemble the Quick Release while on the water and start the kite again.

+We recommend reading our Bar Safety Guide in detail!

-1 Work your way up the Safety-Endline until you get to the control bar.
-Be careful not to get tangled in the loose endline.
+• Work your way up the safety endline until you get to the control bar.
+When you reach the bar, secure the endline to your harness hook.
+Now the quick release can be reset with both hands.

-2 When you reach the bar, secure the endline to your harness hook.
-This is done by wrapping the side of the endline which is under tension two times around the harness hook and then the loose side one time in the opposite direction.

-3 Now the quick release can be reset with both hands.

-- 4 Let the chicken loop go and unwrap the endline.
-Make sure you have a good grip on the endline as you hook in the chicken loop and secure it with the chicken dick. - 5 Slowly release the endline bit by bit.
+2 Hook in the chickenloop and secure it with the chickendick.
+Slowly release the endline bit by bit.
 Make sure that it has not wrapped itself around any part of your body.
-Do not let the endline slip too quickly through your fingers as to avoid getting burns or cuts.
-Because of this, it is recommended that you let go of the entire endline when you get to the last two meters.
+Do not let the endline slip too quickly through your fingers to avoid getting burns or cuts.